 Update 29 March 2017: We've refreshed this list to ensure you're still getting the latest information about VorpX and the wonders it can do for your regular game library.

 VorpX — it sounds like the name of an alien entity that wants to wrap itself around your head and not let go.
 Well, it's close.
 It works with the thing that wraps around your head, and you won't want to let it go.

 The volume of questions surrounding VR and its link to the gaming community continues to expand at an incredible rate, and many questions involve VorpX.
 It's exciting, it's enabling, it's a work in progress.
 Intrigued?
 We're here to answer your questions about VorpX and its link to the emerging world of VR gaming.

-VorpX is essentially a 3D driver for DirectX 9, 10, and 11 that gives you the ability to play many standard, modern games — i.e. games not specifically designed for virtual reality — on your Rift and Vive.
-It was designed by rabid gamers for rabid gamers, and is geared toward anyone who loves the idea of full immersion.
+VorpX is essentially a 3D driver for DirectX 9, 10, 11, and OpenGL that gives you the ability to play many standard, modern games — i.e. games not specifically designed for virtual reality — on your Rift and Vive.
+It was designed by rabid gamers for rabid gamers and is geared toward anyone who loves the idea of full immersion.

 Why do I need VorpX?

 Have you ever played a game so much during the day that at night you dreamed about it?
 Remember the adrenaline as you rushed for cover behind a ruined wall, bullets whizzing by?
 Remember the awe as you looked up at the mountains as a dragon — your dragon! — came swooping down?
 We're not trying to answer questions with more questions.
-Listen; here's the scoop.
+Listen.
 VorpX takes gaming to the next level.

 That thrill you felt from being inserted into your favorite game can be achieved on-demand.
 With VorpX, many games can be experienced in stereoscopic 3D — a natural feeling of depth — and all games compatible with VorpX feature full head tracking.
 You're going to leave this world and join the world of your choice.
 Think you love games now?
 Just wait...